User Tools

 It is important to briefly mention the idea that if a moral bioenhancement program is to be mandatory, it must also be covert.
 According to Parker Crutchfield, the overt application of such a program will result in some individuals avoiding it, creating the need for some forms of punishment that restrict their freedom and reduce their well-being.
 At the same time, the covert application of appropriate therapy will not lead to such consequences and is, therefore, the most humane option[23].

 Of course, as Baccarini and Malatesti point out, psychopathy can provide various benefits to the individual, and its treatment can take them away.
 However, the use of punishments for violent crimes may completely prevent individuals from implementing many of their plans and exclude them from social life.
-In turn, moral bioenhancement leaves individuals with a wide freedom of action to implement their plans, imposing only some restrictions.
+In turn, moral bioenhancement leaves individuals with wide freedom of action to implement their plans, imposing only some restrictions.
 So, moral bioenhancement is preferable to punishments.

 The idea of mandatory treatment of psychopathy may raise questions about the free will of the individual.
 In this case, it is important to understand that everything is subject to causality.
 So, unless we reject the very existence of free will, we have to consider it in terms of the human ability for reasons-responsive behavior, according to which if individuals are unresponsive to a range of rational considerations, then they are not acting of their own free will (e.g., as individuals with schizophrenia or obsessive-compulsive disorder).
 And psychopaths, in fact, partly exhibit unresponsive behavior because they have trouble understanding the suffering and taking the perspective of others, which is important in making moral judgments.
-At the same time, treatment of psychopathy will enable them to take more considerations into account in decision-making[23].
+At the same time, the treatment of psychopathy will enable them to take more considerations into account in decision-making[24].

 In the end, it is worth noting that psychopathic individuals have no reason to fear or resist moral bioenhancement.
 If they do not currently have the desire to harm other people in practice, then nothing will change in their lives; there will only be a guarantee that such a desire will never arise in the future.
 If they have such a desire, they should be afraid of punishments for its implementation, which can completely destroy their lives and plans, rather than moral bioenhancement, which will simply bring a small number of moral norms into their psyche.
 And if they cannot see their lives without committing violence, if it is an important value for them, then they must realize that they are a great threat to everyone else, and it is reasonable not to ask them if they are willing or unwilling to undergo the procedure of moral bioenhancement.